gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     and the third shelf on unit 2 is 2-3.

     The binders and boxes on each shelf are labeled with an accession number.
 In some cases, the contents of an accession are kept on multiple shelves.
-The *accessions database* contains an Archive Closet table showing a photographs of the shelf contents so that an archivist can look at a shelf without going into the closet.
+The *accessions database* contains an Archive Closet table showing a photograph of the shelf's contents so that an archivist can look at a shelf without going into the closet.

 Backlog